yjain19970/SeptLLD/backendlld/target/classes/com/example/sept/oops/scaler/javaAdvancedConcepts/labSessionGenerics/Readme.md

 ### Milestone-5
 Enable sorting and filtering of items on different criteria.
+    - sort the orders by
+        - price
+        - Quantity. (you will add this to order class.)

+    - TWO COMPARATORS NOW:
+        - SortOrderByPriceComparator
+        - SortOrderByQuantityComparator.

+    - In your INventoryManagementClass:
+        - Filtering logic
+            - Filter Items by Price.
+            - Filter Items by availability (again you will add this.)
+                - If quantyt>0 --> Then Item is available.

     - Write custom comparators here.
     - Add Filtering capabilities.

 ### Difference between Comparable and Comparator: